Learn / Blog / Article

 Tools for project planning and management

-We use Trello to manage, plan, and update customer requests and bugs, brainstorming sessions, and top-level projects.
+We use Trello to manage, plan, and update customer requests and bugs, brainstorming sessions, remote retrospectives, and top-level projects.

 Best for: team brainstorming sessions, top-level task overviews